 Figure 6.
-Net value of transmission in the core scenarios
+Net value of transmission in the core scenarios.

 Each net value estimate is calculated by comparing a scenario that allows transmission builds to a version of the scenario with restricted transmission builds.
+The continental net system benefits are shared throughout the system; assigning benefits to regions would depend on markets and agreements.
 These results are from the ReEDS model.

-Operational flexibility comes from transmission, electricity storage, and flexible operation of all generator types, including hydropower, wind, solar, and thermal generation.
+Operational flexibility comes from transmission and flexible operation of all generator types, including hydropower, wind, solar, and thermal generation.